What “No Single Supplement” Really Means (and Why It’s Not What You Think)

 1. Why do hotels charge the same price for one person as for two?
 Because they sell the room, not the number of guests.
 The operating cost remains the same.

 2. Are no single supplement deals really cheaper?
 They can be.
-It means the operator is absorbing part of the cost to make their product more appealing to solo travellers.
+It means the tour operator is absorbing part of the cost to make their product more appealing to solo travellers.

 3. Why are cruises known for single supplements?
 Cabins are priced per unit.
 When one person occupies a two-person cabin, it affects total capacity — but more cruise lines are now offering solo cabins.